tyson78/accounting-ledger-app/README.md

 The Accounting Ledger App is a Java command-line interface (CLI) application designed to help you efficiently manage and keep track of your financial transactions.
 It allows you to record deposits and payments, view a ledger of all your financial activities, and run various financial reports.

+## Built With
+- Java
+- Maven
+- IntelliJ

 ## Features

 - **Add Deposit**: Record and save deposit information, including the date, time, description, vendor, and amount.